Air passenger rights in the European Union

 There is no financial limit on the liability of an EU airline for damages sustained in the event of death, wounding or any other bodily injury.
 For damages up to 128, 821 Special Drawing Rights (SDRs), the airline cannot contest claims for compensation.

 Special Drawing Rights (SDR) are a mix of currency values established by the International Monetary Fund (IMF).
 The current value of an SDR in Euro is available on the IMF's website.
 The liability limits are reviewed every 5 years.
-Find out more about an airline's liability following the death or injury of a passenger, or damage or loss of luggage in our document on airline liability.
+Find out more about an airline's liability following the death or injury of a passenger, or damage or loss of luggage in our page on airline liability.

 Making a complaint